differential-games/differential-space/README.md

 Differential Space is a minimalist turn-based space strategy game I made for my video series.

 ## How do I play this?
-For now, it isn't human-playable without modifying the server code, but I'll be adding a way to soon.
-All you can do now is watch AI opponents play against each other.
-Again, this will change very soon.

 You'll need two windows, one to launch the server, and the other to launch the client.

 ### Launch the Server